 Fishing, Whaling and Extractive Industries.
-Although not located in the City of Carmel, there is a residence built by Chinese fisherman at Whalers Cove, which houses the Whaling Station museum at Point Lobos State Park.
+Although not located in the City of Carmel, there is a residence built by Chinese fishermen at Whalers Cove, which houses the Whaling Station museum at Point Lobos State Park.
 It is unlikely that any resources associated with the fishing industry in Carmel Bay are located in the City of Carmel.

 Likewise, few if any resources associated with quarrying and mining activities in the area would be located within the boundaries or the sphere of influence of Carmel.
 Little is known of the silver mining activities near Mission San Carlos Borromeo del Rio Carmelo.
 Evidence of mine shafts have been discovered.
-It is therefore possible that there may be some subsurface evidence of silver mining activities in the vicinity of the Mission and in the Walker Tract near Junipero Avenue and Rio Road.70 reveal the existence of resources associated with local industrial activities, they might be considered as significant.
+It is therefore possible that there may be some subsurface evidence of silver mining activities in the vicinity of the Mission and in the Walker Tract near Junipero Avenue and Rio Road.67

 The brick kilns of the Plaza Fuel Company and buildings associated with the Thermotite concrete block operation still exist near Santa Fe and Third, but are no longer in operation.
-If further research and study
+If further research and study reveal the existence of resources associated with local industrial activities, they might be considered as significant.